-CFC welcomes all families who would like to mix their interest in Chinese culture with the fun and recreation of a week-long “camp” set in the environment of an Indiana resort hotel.
+CFC welcomes all families who would like to mix their interest in Chinese culture with the fun and recreation of a week-long “camp” set in the environment of an Indiana lakeside retreat.
 From the early years through today, the goal of CFC has been to foster a positive image and understanding of the special circumstances of Chinese families – grandparents, parents, and children, blended families, adoptive families – living in or having connections to the American Midwest.

 Who attends CFC?
 How many?

 People of all ages attend CFC, usually with relatives.
 Their connections to China vary from direct to indirect.
 There are singles and couples who come without children, although most adults are parents or grandparents.
 Typically 75-90 people attend the entire week, with more joining us during the week.
 New families make new friends quickly, especially the children.

 This year’s virtual CFC made it possible for anyone with Internet access to join us for a variety of CFC-esqe activities through the convenience of our own computing device!